Royal Mail Online Assessment Test: Application, Interview Process & Preparation Guide

 Role Play Exercise

 You may also be asked to undertake a role-play exercise.
-This is to test how quickly and effectively you can think on your feet to find a solution to a real problem.
+Role Play royal mail test is to test how quickly and effectively you can think on your feet to find a solution to a real problem.
 You will be given a brief outlining the problem and you will need to respond with the action that you would take in this situation.
 The assessor will judge how well-suited your answer was to assess things like empathy, being detail-oriented, problem solving, and creativity.

 You will also be expected to know key facts and information about the Royal Mail group and the role you are applying for so make sure to do some research on their website and news sources before you go.
 Finally, if you successfully complete all the tasks in the Assessment Centre someone will contact you with a job offer.